Encapsule-Annex/jsgraph/README.md

 **Remarks:**

-If a vertex or vertices specified in a call to `addEdge` do not exist, they are added automatically and then the edge is added.
+If a vertex or vertices specified in a call to `addEdge` do not exist, they are added automatically and then the edge is added without associated property objects (you'll need to assign these manually by vertex ID in this situation).

 ## jsgraph.directed.DirectedGraph.removeEdge